openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

     Status: 204 No Content

+#### Grant inherited role to user on domain: `PUT /domains/{domain_id}/users/{user_id}/roles/{role_id}/inherited`

+Specifies a user role assignment that should be inerited by all projects that are owned by this domain.
+Such a user role assignment does not provide any rights to the domain itself.

+Response:

+    Status: 204 No Content

 #### Grant role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

 Response:

     Status: 204 No Content

+#### Grant role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

+Specifies a group role assignment that should be inerited by all projects that are owned by this domain.
+Such a group role assignment does not provide any rights to the domain itself.

+Response:

+    Status: 204 No Content

 #### List user's roles on domain: `GET /domains/{domain_id}/users/{user_id}/roles`

+query_string: inherited (optional)

+If `inherited` is specified, then only those roles marked as inherited will be returned.
+If `inherited` is not specified in the query string of the url, then only non-inheriting user roles on this domain will be returned.

 Response: